kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 	// +optional
 	SourcePod *PodReference `json:"sourcePod,omitempty"`

-	// timeoutSeconds is the maximum time the checkpoint operation may take.
+	// timeoutSeconds is the maximum number of seconds the checkpoint operation
-	// A nil value or 0 means the container runtime default is used.
+	// may take, between 1 and 3600.
+If unset, the kubelet's configured
+	// checkpoint timeout (podCheckpointTimeout) is used; values larger than
+	// that configured ceiling are clamped to it.
+The kubelet enforces the
+	// effective timeout with the CRI call deadline, which bounds how long the
+	// Pod can stay frozen.
+Immutable, because the operation's deadline is fixed
+	// when it starts.
 	// +optional
 	TimeoutSeconds *int32 `json:"timeoutSeconds,omitempty"`
 }